Blog

 The first thing you need for a website is a domain name, assuming you don’t already have one.
 A domain name is the address of your site on the web.
 The price of a domain varies a lot.
 Usually, it will cost you between $10 to $50.
 Plus, you have to renew your domain subscription every year.

-You should have an SSL (Secure Socket Layer) certificate installed after getting your domain and setting up your site.
-If you are an ecommerce site or your website deals with a lot of sensitive information like credit card information, usernames, and passwords, then SSL is a must.
+You should install an SSL (Secure Sockets Layer) certificate after registering your domain and setting up your site.
+If you run an ecommerce site or your website handles a lot of sensitive information, such as credit card numbers, usernames, and passwords, then SSL is a must.

 But if you want a green address bar with your company name, then you need to subscribe to the Extended Validation SSL.
 In addition, you need to renew the SSL certificate after your subscription expires.
 If all of these sounds complicated, ask your web design agency for help.